New clinical space opens at Doncaster Royal Infirmary, improving the patient journey

 The Discharge Lounge is part of a wider £19.8 million investment at Doncaster Royal Infirmary, including the relocation of the Surgical Same Day Emergency Care department next month, and will pave the way for a new, purpose-built state-of-the-art Department of Critical Care.

-Find out more about the ways the Trust is improving the places it delivers care on the DBTH website: www.dbth.nhs.uk/improving-our-hospitals
+Find out more about the ways the Trust is improving the places it delivers care on the DBTH website: dbth.nhs.uk/improving-our-hospitals